PART 38: COMING TOGETHER

 “Maaaaybe,” Lee replied slowly.
 “Why?
 What’s this all about??”

 Clarke let out a breath he seemingly hadn’t realized he was holding.
 He smiled at Tim.
 “It’s about playing for a chance,” he explained.
-“As well as saving a couple of lives.”
+“As well as saving a couple of our classmates’ lives.”

-It looked like Lee wanted to make some sort of joke.
+To Tim, it looked like Lee wanted to make some sort of joke.
 Except the seriousness of Clarke’s tone had him at a loss for words.
-Tim leaned back in his chair, wondering how everybody else would feel about letting one more person in on their secret.
+Tim leaned back in his chair, wondering how everybody else would feel about letting one more person in on their time machine secret.